Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Unleash your creative self and take your camera or phone to take pictures.
 Take pictures of anything and everything that you think is interesting.
 Plus, take lots of them.

 You can check later if you have taken anything beautiful or compelling.

 You can use those pictures for any crafts projects, phone wallpaper, or make your own cards.
 The options are endless!

 Start with such a service and start a blog.

-It will be a ton of fun, you will meet many great people with the same passion, and you will improve your writing skills.
+It will be a ton of fun, you will meet many great people with the same passion, and improve your writing skills.
 Perhaps you will earn some income later on as well (crazy, I know!).

 20. Visit A Museum Or Zoo

 Check your local museum or zoo, many of them will be free.

 If there are no free museums or zoos that you like, a couple of them will probably have free entry days.
 They will often be free a fixed day per week or have a free day more often.